-All research within the NHS is reviewed by an independent group of people called a Research Ethics Committee, to protect your relative / friend's interests.
-This trial has been reviewed and given favourable opinion by West Midlands and Warwickshire Research Ethics Committee.
+All research within the NHS is reviewed by an independent group of people called a Research Ethics Committee, to protect your interests.
+This trial has been reviewed and given favourable opinion (by West Midlands Coventry and Warwickshire REC).
 The Medicines and Healthcare Products Regulatory Agency (MHRA) who are responsible for regulating medicines in the UK have also reviewed this trial.